Achievable logoAchievable logo

 • Common stock

-Common stock values tend to decline when business revenues decline, which results in less demand for their stock.
-This is a fairly common risk for common stocks as issuers are required to report their financial results quarterly (on Form 10-Q).
-Stock prices can fall quickly if financial results reflect declining business revenue.
+Common stock values tend to decline when business revenues decline because investors often expect lower future earnings, which can reduce demand for the stock.
+This is a common risk for common stocks because issuers are required to report their financial results quarterly (on Form 10-Q).
+Stock prices can fall quickly if those results show declining business revenue.
 For example, PayPal’s stock price dropped 25% after reporting disappointing revenue in early February 2022.

 Ways to hedge: